JonayedAhmed/JavaScript-Clean-Code/README.md

 ### Keywords

 We can declare variables in JS using three keywords:
 - var (most commonly used keyword to declare a variable.
-Available globally if declared outside the function and works as local variable if declared inside a function)
+Variables declared without var keyword works as a global variable.
+Works as private variable if declared inside a function)
 - const (used while using a constant value which may not change further)
 - let (used when there is high change of changing the value continuously)